React Compiler 1.0 - You Can Delete Your useCallback Hooks Now

 }

-Now automatically behaves as if you'd wrapped onSubmit and onMount in useCallback and Form in React.memo.
-Except you didn't have to do anything.
-The compiler handles it during the build process.
+Now behaves as if you wrapped onSubmit and onMount in useCallback and Form in React.memo.
+You did not have to write any of that manually because the compiler handles it during the build.

 You write cleaner code.
-The compiler catches edge cases you'd miss.
-Same philosophy as TypeScript—let the tooling do the work.
+The compiler catches edge cases you would miss.
+Same philosophy as TypeScript — let the tooling do the work.

 When You Still Need Manual Memoization

 One place: useEffect dependencies.
-If you're passing a value to useEffect and want to control when it runs, wrap it in useMemo.
-That's about it.
+If you pass a value to useEffect and want to control when it runs, wrap it in useMemo.

-The official React blog explains this: manual memoization guarantees reference stability for effect dependencies, ensuring the effect only runs when the dependency meaningfully changes, not on every render.
+The official React blog explains this: manual memoization guarantees reference stability for effect dependencies.
+The effect only runs when the dependency changes in value, not on every render.

 Setting It Up

 React Compiler requires React 19+.
-For older versions (17 or 18), you'll also need react-compiler-runtime@latest.
+For React 17 or 18, you also need react-compiler-runtime@latest.

 With Next.js

-Next.js 16 made this dead simple.
-The compiler is already integrated.
-Just update your config:
+Next.js 16 has the compiler integrated.
+Update your config:

 // next.config.js